coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 enhancement bonus of the projectile weapon firing it.

 All magic weapons are automatically considered to be of masterwork quality.
-The enhancement bonus granted by the masterwork quality doesn't stack with the enhancement bonus provided by the weapon's magic.
+The enhancement bonus granted by the masterwork quality doesn’t stack with the enhancement bonus provided by the weapon’s magic.

-Even though some types of armor and shields can be used as weapons, you can't create a masterwork version of such an item that confers an enhancement bonus on attack rolls.
+Even though some types of armor and shields can be used as weapons, you can’t create a masterwork version of such an item that confers an enhancement bonus on attack rolls.
 Instead, masterwork armor and shields have lessened armor check penalties.